 Once you have a good idea of what services you’re going to offer and what your niche is, it’s time to plan your work schedule and figure out how much time each day or week will take up.
 This will help you set realistic goals for your business and make sure you’re able to stick to them.

 4. Set up a business structure

 When starting as a freelancer, it’s important to set up a business structure that will support both your career and financial stability.
-This can include things like setting up a LLC, forming an S Corporation, or using an accountant to help you with tax planning and filing.
+This can include things like setting up an LLC, forming an S Corporation, or using an accountant to help you with tax planning and filing.

 5. Get organized

-As a freelancer, it is essential to keep on top of your contracts, invoices and finances.
+As a freelancer, it is essential to keep on top of your contracts, invoices, and finances.
 By putting systems and processes in place, you can stay organized and ensure that you are paid on time.

-To start with, make sure that you have a clear and concise contract with your client that outlines the scope of work and the agreed upon fee.
+To start with, make sure that you have a clear and concise contract with your client that outlines the scope of work and the agreed-upon fee.
 Once the work is completed, send an invoice as soon as possible.
-Include all relevant information such as your contact details, the date of the work and a description of the work completed.
+Include all relevant information such as your contact details, the date of the work, and a description of the work completed.
 Make sure to keep track of any payments, as not doing so can lead to additional delays in receiving payment.
-Finally, make sure to keep an accurate financial records in order to ensure that you are able to pay your bills on time and in full.
+Finally, make sure to keep accurate financial records in order to ensure that you are able to pay your bills on time and in full.

-By taking these simple steps, you will be well on your way to managing your contracts, invoices and finances as a freelancer.
-Keep in mind that there is no one -size-fits-all approach to this type of management if you’re doing it manually.
+By taking these simple steps, you will be well on your way to managing your contracts, invoices, and finances as a freelancer.
+Keep in mind that there is no one-size-fits-all approach to this type of management if you’re doing it manually.
 However, Wedo.ai offers an easy way to manage and automate this process.

 6. Budget and plan for growth